Boshen/cargo-shear/README.md

 3. use `syn` to parse these Rust files and extract imports
 4. identify the difference between the imports and the package dependencies

-## False positives (to be solved):

-* macros
-  * how can imports be collected from macros? e.g. in `println!({}, foo::bar)`, `foo` is a macro token instead of an identifier
-  * can we run some other command and get the macro expanded source to parse?
-  * is there an API for getting imports instead of parsing?

 ## TODO

 - [ ] make the reporting more granular for `[dependencies]`, `[dev-dependencies]` and `[build-dependencies]`